derharry/svelte-zeeltephp/README.md

 ZEELTEPHP_EXE=/path/to/php.exe
      # development:    1.0.4 tbd - if set - ZeeltePHP uses CLI/php.exe instead of localhost.
-     #                                      Project can be saved anywhere (not in DOCUMENT_ROOT)
+     #                                      Your Project can be saved anywhere (no DOCUMENT_ROOT requirement)
-     # build:          to let the build run with CLI/php.exe
 ```

 ---